Devon Ferguson

 2. Portability

 Portability is another key factor in choosing among the best pellet grills under $500.
-Most models will have handles, making them easy to move from place to place.
+Most models have handles, making them easy to move from place to place.

 However, larger models may not be as mobile – so if portability is an important factor for you, then select one with caster wheels or other means of transportation.